-In many cases, people’s understanding of how effective drug rehab is outdated.
-There’s still a prevalent vision of rehab centers being hospital-like settings that lack support and care.
-In fact, most rehab facilities are comfortable spaces designed with clients’ well-being in mind.
-Not only that, but they also use state-of-the-art treatment modalities and focus on treating the whole person, as opposed to homing in on the substance use disorder.
+In many cases, people’s understanding of how effective drug rehab treatment programs are outdated.
+There’s still a prevalent vision of substance abuse rehab centers being hospital-like settings that lack support and care.
+In fact, most substance abuse treatment rehab facilities are comfortable spaces designed with clients’ well-being in mind.
+Not only that, but most successful addiction treatment facilities also use state-of-the-art treatment methods and focus on treating the whole person’s mental health, as opposed to homing in on the substance use disorder.

-At Brookside Treatment, we go the extra mile to help each client understand their unique circumstances and take the steps necessary to develop defenses against triggers.
+At Brookside Treatment, we go the extra mile to help each client understand their unique circumstances in treating addiction and take the steps necessary to develop defenses against triggers for long-term sobriety.

-We also help you build new, healthy habits into your day that replace drugs and alcohol and enhance your overall quality of life.
+We also help you build new, healthy habits into your day that replace drug abuse and alcoholism and enhance your overall quality of life.

-While responsibility ultimately lies with the individual seeking help, drug rehab is usually far more effective than trying to overcome addiction alone.
+While responsibility ultimately lies with the individual seeking addiction treatment, treatment effectiveness is greater than trying to overcome substance addiction alone.

 What Is Drug Addiction?

 Addiction is defined as the continued excessive use of substances in spite of directly related negative consequences.
 For lots of people, drug or alcohol abuse starts off as a choice — it’s something they can take or leave.
+That’s the story for many of our alcohol rehab patients.
 However, if there are underlying mental health issues or the individual is experiencing stress or trauma-related problems, they might start to depend on the effects of drug use for relief.

-The brain’s reward system locks onto drug use as a method of solving a particular problem, such as anxiety, depression, trauma, or insomnia.
+The brain’s reward system locks onto drug and alcohol use as a method of solving a particular problem, such as anxiety, depression, trauma, insomnia, or chronic diseases.
 Once this system is in a disordered state, the addicted person compulsively uses alcohol or drugs just to feel normal.
-Reversing the disorder is possible for everyone, but it takes hard work from you and the expertise and guidance of a team of addiction professionals.
+Thus one mental disorder becomes another, leading to addiction.
+Reversing the disorder is possible for everyone, but it takes hard work from you and the expertise and guidance of a team of addiction treatment providers.

 Drug Rehab Success Rates

 Due to the fact that there’s no standardized way to report on rehab success rates, treatment facilities can promote figures in any way they choose.
-As such, these rates don’t always provide the most accurate depiction of how effective various treatment options are.
+Measuring treatment effectiveness, as such, doesn’t always provide the most accurate depiction of how effective various treatment options are.
 Plus, relapse rates are often self-reported, so the data isn’t necessarily reliable.
+At Brookside Treatment we look at successful treatment from the individual’s point of view, not as a statistic.

-Despite the lack of clarity surrounding alcohol and drug addiction treatment, it’s still much more effective than attempting to stop using substances alone for most people.
+Despite the lack of clarity surrounding alcoholism and drug abuse addiction treatment, it’s still much more effective than attempting to stop using substances alone for most people.

 Unless the drug or alcohol addiction is mild and recent, the chances of relying on willpower alone to overcome a chronic disease are slim.
-A mixture of formal inpatient or outpatient treatment, self-help, and support groups is statistically the most effective approach for overcoming substance abuse disorders.
+A mixture of formal inpatient or outpatient treatment, self-help, family therapy sessions and support groups is statistically the most effective approach for overcoming substance abuse disorders.

 Different Types of Treatment Programs

-Different treatment plans are appropriate for different people, depending on the severity of the addiction, how long the person has been using, budget, loved ones, co-occurring mental illness, and various other factors.
+Treatment success comes in different shapes and sizes.
+Rehab centers should design treatment plans depending on the severity of the addiction, how long the person has been using, budget, loved ones, co-occurring mental illness, and various other factors.

-Detoxification is usually the first step along the road to addiction recovery, but you shouldn’t ever consider it a replacement for outpatient or inpatient treatment.
+Detoxification is usually the first step in seeking treatment along the road to addiction recovery, but you shouldn’t ever consider it a replacement for intensive outpatient programs (IOP) or inpatient treatment.
 During drug detox, you clear the toxins and chemicals from your system.
-Some people might require medication to help them through this process, which will depend on your circumstances.
-There aren’t usually any therapy sessions so that all your energy is focused on physical healing.
+Some people might require medication or medication-assisted treatment to help them through this process, which will depend on your circumstances.
+There aren’t usually any therapy sessions so that all your energy is focused on physical health.

 It’s important to note that cognitive-behavioral therapy, family therapy, and group therapy are essential components of addiction treatment.
 Without addressing your behavioral health, the chances of relapse are significantly higher.

-For people who are struggling with moderate to severe substance use disorders, residential drug treatment is usually the first stage in the continuum of care.
+For people who are struggling with moderate to severe drug and alcohol abuse disorders, residential drug treatment is usually the first stage in the continuum of care.
 You’ll attend a program and sleep at the treatment center, providing you with a clean break from your old life in view of a fresh start.
-In addition to a variety of types of therapy, you’ll take part in fitness programs, learn the value of mindfulness, movement, and nutrition and get access to counseling with your loved ones.
+In addition to a variety of types of therapy, you’ll take part in fitness programs, receive medication-assisted treatment, learn the value of mindfulness, movement, and nutrition and get access to counseling with your loved ones — all evidence-based treatments on the road to recovery.

-During outpatient rehab, you get access to the same treatment sessions and complementary therapies as inpatients.
+During an intensive outpatient program, you get access to the same treatment sessions and complementary therapies as inpatients.
 The major difference is that you go home in the evenings and don’t sleep in the rehab facility.
-This is ideal as a step down from inpatient treatment, but it can also work as a first step on the recovery journey for people with mild to moderate substance abuse disorders.
+This is ideal as a step down from inpatient treatment, but it can also work as a successful treatment on the recovery journey for people with mild to moderate substance abuse disorders.

 Some people attend outpatient services on an ongoing basis to ensure they don’t get complacent.
 As a chronic illness, addiction is never cured — like diabetes, you can bring it into remission and gain full control over your symptoms, but the potential for relapse is ever-present.